 A one-year program providing career training as a clerk-typist.
-The clerk-typist performs clerical duties of moderate difficulty: combines typing with filing, sorting mail, answering telephone, and other general office work; may produce master copies, such as stencils on machines similar to typewriters; types letters, reports, tabulations, and other material in which set up and terms are generally clear and follow a standard pattern.
+The clerk-typist performs clerical duties of moderate difficulty; combines typing with filing, sorting mail, answering telephone, and other general office work; may produce master copies, such as stencils on machines similar to typewriters; types letters, reports, tabulations, and other material in which set up and terms are generally clear and follow a standard pattern.
 High employability.

 Part-Time Sequence Full-Time S Course Sequence Description Hrs.

 First Term

-1 SO 101 (102, 203) Typewriting and/or Elective 3
+1 SO 101

+or 102 or

+203 Typewriting 3

-3 BUS 140 Introduction to Business 3
+3 - BUS 140 Introduction to Business 3

-3 MTH 090 Foundations of Occupational Mathematics
+3 MTH 090 Occupational Mathematics or Mathematics

-or Mathematics Elective 3
+Elective 3

-4 ENG 091 English Fundamentals or

-ENG 111 English Composition 4
+4 ENG 100 Communication Skills 4

 Business Elective 3

 16

 Second Te rm

-2 SO 102 (203) Typewriting and/or Elective 3
+2 SO 102

+or 203 Typewriting and/or Elective 3

 2 BUS 207 Business Communications 3

 4 SO 130 Business Machines 3

 SO 107 Clerical Methods and Procedures 4

 6 IE 200 Internship-Externship or Business Elective 3

 16

-Typewriting credit and contact hours are progressive in accordance with student progress and proficiency level.
+^{}Typewriting credit and contact hours are progressive in accordance with student progress and proficiency level.
 (See catalog course description.)